barichd/brailleorch/borframework.md

 <h3 id="7-2">7.2 Entering, Selecting And Marking Items, Transcription Related</h3>

 The software should have wrapping function like MS Word.
 It's simple when entering literary texts, but  for music, we can implement it step by step.
 Generally speaking, it's better to put the break point at the beginning of a beat or half of a beat.
-For long tuplet or unmeasured music, breaks can be free.
+For long tuplet or unmeasured music, breaks can be free according to note groupings.
 Auto indentation follows rules and settings.
-We can also first ignore this, but display a warning when trying to save or print the document.
-Saving is certainly allowed, and the next time we can find such unformatted items via menu (find error).
+We can also first ignore those issues, but display a warning message saying there are non-formatted lines which exceed line length when trying to save or print the document.
+Saving is certainly allowed, but the software will warn again when the file ii opened the next time, and we can find such unformatted items via find error function.

 When correcting the music, for example, adding missing signs, moving words' position etc, please press letter n to start entering notes/rests/articulations.
 BrailleOrch will recognize them automatically.
 Unfinished enter will be tagged and announced as "other".
 (Note: make this complicated function later, now just tag all user-entered strings as "other".
 So reformatting of individual lines must be done manually, like manual transcription.)